viniciusvgv/polygonal/README.md

 # polygonal

-NodeJs module for getting polygonal numbers
+NodeJs module for getting polygonal numbers.

 ### The Polygonal Numbers